costinchelu/spring-professional-tutorial-udemy/questions.md

 &nbsp;
 ### 01.15.
 What does ComponentScanning do?
 &nbsp
 ### 01.16.
-What is the behavior of the @Autowired with regards to field, constructor or method injection?
+What is the behavior of the @Autowired in regard to field, constructor or method injection?
 &nbsp;
 ### 01.17.
 What do you have to do, if you would like to inject something into a private field and how does this impact testing?
 &nbsp;